Pietro Andrea Mattioli: Biography

 In addition to identifying the plants originally described by Dioscorides, Mattioli added descriptions of some plants not in Dioscorides and not of any known medical use, thus marking a transition from the study of plants as a field of medicine to a study of interest in its own right.
 In addition, the woodcuts in Mattioli's work were of a high standard, allowing recognition of the plant even when the text was obscure.
 A noteworthy inclusion is an early variety of tomato, the first documented example of the vegetable being grown and eaten in Europe.

 In 1703 Charles Plumier named a plant genus Matthiola in honor of Mattioli.
 This name was adopted by Linnaeus in 1753.
-The genus was later placed in the plantfamily Rubiaceae.
+The genus was later placed in the plant family Rubiaceae.
 In 1812 William Townsend Aiton named a plant genus Mathiola, also in honor of Mattioli.
 This genus is now placed in the Brassicaceae.
 Aiton's name was later conserved against the earlier name of Linnaeus, with the conserved spelling Matthiola.

+Mattioli described Dioscorides' use of mercury for curing syphilis.
+He also described the first case of cat allergy.
+His patient was so sensitive to cats that if he was sent into a room with a cat he reacted with agitation, sweating and pallor.

 Mattioli argued against Fracastoro's theory of fossils, as well as against his own conclusions, as described as follows in Charles Lyell's Principles of Geology:

 The system of scholastic disputations encouraged in the Universities of the middle ages had unfortunately trained men to habits of indefinite argumentation, and they often preferred absurd and extravagant propositions, because greater skill was required to maintain them; the end and object of such intellectual combats being victory and not truth. ...Andrea Mattioli, for instance, an eminent botanist, the illustrator of Dioscorides, embraced the notion of Agricola, a German miner, that a certain 'materia pinguis' or 'fatty matter,' set into fermentation by heat, gave birth to fossil organic shapes.
 Yet Mattioli had come to the conclusion, from his own observations, that porous bodies, such as bones and shells, might be converted into stone, as being permeable to what he termed the 'lapidifying juice.